kubeedge/ianvs/Distributed Synergy AI Benchmarking.md

         - System constraints or budgets
             - End-to-end cross-node
             - Per node
-1. Test-case Preparation which includes
+1. Test-case Preparation, which includes but not limited to
     - Templates of common distributed-synergy-AI paradigms, which can help the developer to prepare their test case without too much effort.
 Such paradigms include edge-cloud synergy joint inference, incremental learning, federated learning, and lifelong learning.
     - Simulation tools.
 Develop simulated test environments for test cases
     - Other test-case preparation tools.
 For instance, prepare test cases based on a given range of hyper-parameters.
-1. Benchmark Presentation which includes
+1. Story Manager, which includes but not limited to
     - Leaderboard generation
     - Test report generation